← All recipes

 2. Prepare the sauce

-1. Combine the crushed tomatoes, minced garlic, 1 tbsp olive oil, a pinch of salt, and pepper.
+1. Combine the crushed tomatoes, 1 tbsp olive oil, the dried oregano, a pinch of salt, and pepper.

 2. Do not cook the sauce — it goes on raw and bakes in the oven.